‘The Walking Dead’ Season 9: Who Are The Highway Men?

 SPOILER ALERT: This article contains information about Episode 13 of AMC’s The Walking Dead Season 9.
 Please proceed with caution if you have not yet viewed this episode and wish to avoid spoilers.

 Last week’s episode of The Walking Dead Season 9 saw the Kingdom receive a ransom note from a new group who claimed ownership over the roads surrounding the Kingdom.
-The random was simple: pay the toll or bad things will happen.
+The ransom was simple: pay the toll or bad things will happen.
 On the letter was a symbol that viewers had seen previously.

 As speculated in a previous article by The Inquisitr, many comic book fans were anticipating this newly introduced symbol — a red inverted V with a line across it — was a representation of the Whisperers.
 This was due, in part, to the fact that the symbol could be seen as a stick person representation of a decapitated person.
 And, for comic book fans of The Walking Dead, this could certainly tie in with the Whisperers and potential upcoming storylines involving this new group.